 My road to counselling and psychotherapy has been interesting.
 Having worked in London for circa ten years predominantly in the area of commercial property, I returned to Ireland in the late 1990’s and have lived in Cork since.
 In need of an academic and a personal challenge, I undertook a social science degree in UCC (B.Soc.Sc.
 2001-2004).
 Following graduation, I began working with a Cork-based legal firm where I gained experience of working with people going through family, immigration and employment law difficulties.

 That involvement, being with people experiencing life crises, provided an invaluable background to my therapeutic work with adults and adolescents.
 Having undertaken a masters in counselling and psychotherapy (M.A.
-2010-2012), I reluctantly decided to leave the law firm to concentrate solely on individual therapy and subsequently set up clinics in Cork city and in Bantry, County Cork.
+2010-2012), the time came to take a leap of faith and I reluctantly left my salaried position with the law firm to concentrate on my private practice and set up clinics in Cork city and in Bantry, County Cork.

 Since graduation, I have undertaken a variety of training which includes: CBT; managing anxiety; understanding addiction; working with eating disorders; compassion-focused mindfulness; coaching; supervision; understanding drugs and addiction; problem-solving and process management; supervision; domestic violence; self-harm; suicide; sexual health promotion; smoking cessation.
 I am currently undertaking a MSc in psychology.

 My goal is to help people understand how they can become more accepting of themselves and ultimately be content.
 I work with groups in day centre hospitals and with the Department of Psychiatry to help promote ways in which to safeguard and nurture our emotional wellbeing.
 I work with people who have and people who do not have a mental health diagnosis.